0nyr/micro-aevol2/README.md

 The speed execution of 5 different versions of `aevol_x` have been measure of a 64-bit Ubuntu 22.04 LTS, with 32 GiB of RAM, AMD® Ryzen 7 3700x 8-core processor × 16.

-The computations took more than 2 days of computation.
+The computations took several days.
+A system makes it possible to stop the computations and continue, so the computations were done over the course of 5 days, between Jan 23rd and Jan 27th 2023.
 The different parameters used are the following:

 ```python
 experiment_params = {